Maintenance Guides by Brand

 Do not overwater the grass.
 Centipede only needs about one inch of water weekly.
 Water for longer periods of time, less frequently, and in the early morning hours.
 Take rainfall into consideration.

 Check for and control any white grubs.
 Apply Merit to prevent grub worms and apply GrubEx or Dylox 6.2 to treat grub worms.
 If you use a granular variety, water the lawn immediately after application to help soil absorption.
 Calculate that watering into your weekly watering amount.
 August is the best time to control grubs because they are small and feeding near the soil surface.
-Other insects to look out for include mole crickets, chinch bugs, spittlebugs and nematodes.
+Other insects to look out for include mole crickets and spittlebugs.